-Stevenson Family Dentistry is open for emergencies during the government mandated shut dow.
+Stevenson Family Dentistry is open for Business!
 We are here to serve you.

 WHAT TO DO IF YOU LOSE A CROWN:

 WHAT TO DO IF YOU LOSE A FILLING:

 WHAT TO DO IF A PERMANENT TOOTH IS KNOCKED OUT:

 When a tooth has been knocked out, the nerves, blood vessels and supporting tissues are damaged, too.
 The nerves and blood vessels can’t be repaired.
 But if your dentist can put the tooth back in place within an hour after it was knocked out, there’s a good chance that the supporting tissues will reattach and hold the tooth in place.

 In the Meantime, here’s what you should do:

 Pick the tooth up by the crown.
 This is the part of the tooth that you see in the mouth.
 Avoid touching the root end (the part that was under the gum).